 The Division of Neonatology in the Department of Pediatrics is quite proud of our new, beautiful, and state-of-the-art, 80 bed, single-family NICU, located in the recently opened South Pavilion at Women and Infants Hospital.
-View this virtual tour of the new South Pavilion to see what we are so proud of and excited about!
 An article entitled "Room to Grow" from a recent issue of Brown Medicine also spotlights the new NICU.

 We boast a robust research environment, affording fellows to conduct research with experienced investigators in a wide range of clinical and basic science research, including: developmental biology, fetal endocrinology and metabolism, perinatal cardiovascular regulation, perinatal brain development and maturation, developmental immunology, hematology, molecular genetics, reproductive endocrinology, neonatal neurodevelopment and behavior.
 Review a PDF of active research projects available for fellow involvement.

 If you will be interviewing with our program, the fellowship coordinator, Christine Rockwell, would be happy to schedule you to specifically meet with a particular researcher whose area of research interests you.
 Please notify her accordingly at firstname.lastname@example.org or by calling 401-274-1122, ext.
 1242.